 Minimum pressure needed at the machine is 15 psi DURING the fill.
 This is called FLOW pressure.
-STATIC pressure readings can be misleading and may drop to "0" during fill.
+STATIC pressure readings can be misleading and can drop to "0" during fill.
 With flow pressures below 15 psi, additional measures will be needed to resolve the problem.
 The first suggestion is to run 3/4" pipe directly from the water heater to the dishmachine.
-If the problem persists, install a pressure bladder tank used for domestic well water; use a 5-gallon tank as a minimum, 10-gallon as maximum.
+If the problem persists, install a pressure bladder tank used for domestic well water; a 5 gallon size would be a minimum, 10 gallon as a maximum.
 Another option is to order a cam timer with longer cycle times but this will reduce hourly production rates.